realm/realm-swift/README.md

 It also requires that a prebuilt version of the core library for iOS is available.
 By default, the configuration step will look for it in `../tightdb/iphone_lib`.
-If this is not the correct location of it, set the environment variable TIGHTDB_IPHONE_CORE_LIB to the correct path before invoking the configuration step.
+If this is not the correct location of it, set the environment variable REALM_IPHONE_CORE_LIB to the correct path before invoking the configuration step.

 Run the following command to build the Objective-C language binding